jeshuaerickson/jeshuaerickson.github.io/README.md

 SANS Holiday Hack competition in 2021.
 I completely love this level of gamification for learning.
 If you've never participated in the SANS Holiday Hack Challenge, or even been aware that such a thing exists, please check it out!
 Don't worry if you can't figure stuff out right away.
 Just go in with an open mind and get ready to learn!</em>

+* <a href="https://jeshuaerickson.github.io/hh2021/">My Challenge Answers for Holiday Hack Challenge 2021</a>
-* <a href="https://jeshuaerickson.github.io/hh2021/">https://jeshuaerickson.github.io/hh2021/</a> (<a href="https://www.sans.org/mlp/holiday-hack-challenge-2023/winners-and-answers/">SANS Holiday Hack Super Honorable Mention 2021</a>)
+* <a href="https://www.sans.org/mlp/holiday-hack-challenge-2023/winners-and-answers/">SANS Holiday Hack Winners</a>

 # Certifications
 * OSCP - 2023